Plaxtic/Basic-Linux-Security/README.md

 to pop a shell.

 Each level contains the same two binaries with increasing layers of security.
-The sol folder contains my solution (if I have solved it) along with rough working notes.
+The sol folder contains my solution, exploit.py, (if I have solved it) along with rough working notes.
 The working notes are also executable tutorials, to execute these or the solutions please install pwntools (you will probably need it anyway).